 The %s in the template will be replaced with the text that you enter in the.

-A known issue with template titles is that text centering of the %s replaced text does not work - see this forum post.
+A known issue with template titles is that text centering does not work correctly for text replacing the %s - see this forum post.

 Kdenlive has some built-in title templates that can be accessed from thedrop-down list found on the bottom of the Title Clip window - see below.